Top Things to Do in Lakshadweep

 About Lakshadweep Island

 Lakshadweep is a picturesque archipelago of 36 islands off the coast of the Arabian Sea on the western shores of India.
 The name Lakshadweep means “one lakh islands” in the local language.
-It is the smallest Union Territory of India comprising Minicoy, Amindivi, and Laccadive Islands.
-Kavaratti or Kavaratti Island is the capital city of Lakshadweep.
-But Andrott on the Lasksadweep Sea or the Laccadive Sea is the largest in Lakshadweep.
-It is also the most populated island and the nearest island to mainland India.
+It is the smallest Union Territory of India, comprising Minicoy, Amindivi, and Laccadive Islands.
+Kavaratti, or Kavaratti Island, is the capital city of Lakshadweep.
+But Andrott on the Lasksadweep Sea, or the Laccadive Sea, is the largest in Lakshadweep.
+It is also the most populated and nearest island to mainland India.

 Also Read: [Lakshadweep Islands – The Maldives we all deserve]